alix2018/chatbots-tryouts/README.md

 Telegram Bot name: \@StephAlixBot <br>
 Directory : telegraf_bot <br>

-\- Packages installations : npm install <br>
+\- Packages installation: npm install <br>
 \- To launch the node.js server: node chatbot1.js (just a test)<br>
 \- For the quizz bot: node kwiz_test.js (begin with the /start command, ask you some questions and save your answers in a tab)<br>
-\- For telegraf-wit : node wit_bot (just a test with the Wit.ai telegraf library, print the analyzes in the terminal) <br>
+\- For telegraf-wit: node wit_bot (just a test with the Wit.ai telegraf library, print the analyzes in the terminal) <br>

 # Microsoft Bot Framework